linktohack/helm-stack/README.md

 helm -n your-stack upgrade --install your-stack link/stack -f docker-compose.yaml --set services.XXX.expose={YYYY,ZZZZ/udp,TTTT:UUU}
 ```

-While the inter-container communication is enabled in `swarm` either by `network` or `link`, in `k8s` if you have more than one service and they need to communicate together, you will need to expose the ports explicitly by `--set services.XXX.expose={YYYY:YYYY,ZZZZ:ZZZZ}`
+While the inter-container communication is enabled in `swarm` either by `network` or `link`, in `k8s` if you have more than one service and they need to communicate together, you will need to expose the ports explicitly by `--set services.XXX.expose={YYYY}`

 # Features (complete)
 The chart is quite features complete and I was able to deploy complex stacks with it including `traefik` and `kubernetes-dashboard`.
 In all cases, there is a mechanism to override the generated manifests with full possibilities of `k8s` API (see below.)